 What sets this CD apart is the manner in which the music is arranged and presented.
 There are obvious influences from the folk-rock bands of the last few decades, but the overall feel is acoustic, with lots of varied instrumentation.
 Vocals and instruments are brought in and out of the arrangements, creating a thick aural texture.

 The group also has the advantage of at least five good singers who share lead vocals and create some interesting harmonies, if occasionally a little rough around the edges.
 Still, it is only a minor criticism of what is an always interesting, and sometimes great, recording.

-Please note that while the Collector recordings are still available, the band is no longer available for live performances.
+Please note that while the Collector recordings are still for sale, the band is no longer available for live performances.